ayushjwl/ayushjwl.github.io/_pages/about.md

 Hey!
 This is Ayush!

-I am doctoral student at IIT Gandhinagar in discipline of mathematics, working under supervision of Prof. Sanjay Amrutiya.
-My research interests lie in "Vector bundles, Parabolic vector bundles"
+I am doctoral student at IIT Gandhinagar in discipline of mathematics, working with Prof. Sanjay Amrutiya.
+I am interested in "Vector bundles and related topics".